arielsulam/anime/README.md

 # Anime
-## List of Animes into an API.
-CRUD methods
+## My first CRUD API

-This is the implementation of a REST API with Java Spring Boot.
+This is the implementation of a REST API with Java Spring Boot built for learning purpose.

-## Features
+## Technologies involved

-- Create, Read, Update and delete Objects.
+- Spring Boot framework.
-- It uses JPA with Spring.
+- JPA with Spring.
-- Interacts with a MySQL DataBase with Spring
+- MySQL